Wetrix: Other gameplay criticisms

 The two-player mode divided critics.
-Its supporters highlighted the competitive nature of the mode, a result of each player having to focus on keeping their own board in tact while attacking the opponent.
+Its supporters highlighted its competitive nature, a result of each player having to focus on keeping their own board intact while attacking the opponent.
 Others were underwhelmed.
 Schneider and Ricciardi found it weaker than two-player modes in other puzzle titles, such as Puzzle Bobble (1994) and those of the Tetris series.
-A common complaint was the decreased size of each player's map as a result of the split-screen, making it even harder to see the pieces.
-Official Nintendo Magazine reviewer Shaun White disliked the mode's slow pace, also expressing annoyance towards attacks temporarily obscuring the playing fields.
+A common complaint was the decreased size of each player's map as a result of the split-screen, causing the pieces to be even harder to view.
+Official Nintendo Magazine reviewer Shaun White disliked the mode's slow pace and expressed annoyance towards attacks temporarily obscuring the playing fields.
 Fielder and Gantayat also criticized the lack of four-player modes, such as tournaments and two-on-twos.

+Graphics and sound

+Opinions on the graphics ranged from Jon finding them "lame" and Fielder stating they need more finesse, to positive claims of taking advantage of console space even considering its simple style.
+Total 64's Simon argued it was mature in comparison to most other Nintendo 64 titles.
+Most of the praise was directed at the water, particularly its realistic flowing, ripple effects, transparency and reflection mapping.
+Other praised aspects include the special effects, the vibrant color palette and psychedelic backgrounds.
+Less positively, a writer for Revista Oficial Dreamcast called them "colorful and little else", bashing them as so outdated they would be suitable in the 8-bit console era.

+Wetrix's new age ambient techno soundtrack was well-received for suiting the gameplay, Schneider analogizing it as if Jean-Michel Jarre composed Top Gear Rally (1997).
+The sound effects were positively-commented on, a common note being their accuracy to real-life environmental elements, such as the splashes, ripples, and evaporation of water and the explosion of bombs.
+An Ultimate PC critic admitted the sound effects intensified the gameplay, stating the alarm "will almost certainly send a shiver down your spine".
+Also highlighted was the electronically-altered announcer voice, which Bad Hare of GamePro compared to that of Wipeout XL (1996).
+Schneider expressed being spooked out by it, and Lucas claimed the warble effect matched with the cute character designed.

 Legacy

 Wetrix's critical and commercial success inspired Imagineer to commission Zed Two to develop a sequel, Aqua Aqua (2000), which was a launch title for the PlayStation 2.
 The gameplay remained largely unaltered, new features including a Story Mode with bosses and cute-looking characters that Imagineer commanded Zed Two to add to make the product more appealing to Japanese audiences.
 Despite a positive critical reception and decent sales, there have been no further Wetrix titles.